Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

 \subsection{Targeted Linear Objectives}

-The class of norm objectives can encode experimenters' risk preferences, but because they ignore the alignment of $\parav$ to the eigenvectors, a norm objective cannot encode background knowledge experimenters might have about the potential outcomes.
+The norm objectives in the previous subsection cannot encode background knowledge experimenters might have about the potential outcomes.
 We describe a class of targeted objective functions to fill this role.
-The choice of a particular objective function from this class reflects an experimenter's prior knowledge about the potential outcomes.
-This prior knowledge need not be correct in any way to ensure the validity of the resulting variance bound, but if the experimenter is able to provide accurate information, the bound will be less conservative.
+The prior knowledge the experimenter encodes in the objective function need not be correct, not even approximately, to ensure the validity and admissibility of the resulting variance bound.
+But if they are able to provide reasonably accurate information, the bound will be less conservative.
 This idea is related to the model-assisted tradition that originated in the literature on design-based survey sampling (see, e.g., \citealp{Saerndal1992Model}, and \citealp{Basse2018Model}).